 The WTO Agreements require that it consult the IMF when it deals with issues concerning monetary reserves, balance of payments, and foreign exchange arrangements.
 For example, these agreements allow countries to apply trade restrictions in the event of balance of payments difficulties.
 The WTO’s Balance of Payments Committee bases its assessments of restrictions in considerable part on the IMF’s determination of a member’s balance of payments situation.

 Informal consultation between IMF staff and the WTO Secretariat takes place regularly regarding trade policy and global economic developments, as well as on advice for individual countries.
 Examples of consultations include visits by senior IMF staff to the WTO, and vice versa, to make presentations and attend discussions on issues of common interest.
 The IMF, the WTO, and the World Bank hold a regular conference to further facilitate the exchange of views among academics, civil society, and staff of the three organizations on current trade issues.
-The inaugural IMF/World Bank/WTO Joint Trade Workshop was held in December 2011; the second conference took place in June 2013, while the third was hosted by the IMF in November 2014.
+The inaugural IMF/World Bank/WTO Joint Trade Workshop was held in December 2011; the second conference took place in June 2013, while the third was hosted by the IMF in November 2014, and the fourth was hosted by the WTO in June 2015.
 A staff exchange program between the IMF and the WTO Secretariat started in March 2013.
 The program allows economists from the two organizations to be seconded in the other institution.

 Technical assistance and training: The IMF, the WTO, and other international organizations and donors often work together to help countries improve their ability to trade.
 The Enhanced Integrated Framework (EIF) for trade-related technical assistance to Least Developed Countries (LDCs) supports LDCs to be more active players in the global trading system by helping them tackle supply-side constraints to trade.